Phyrra/javasql/README.md

 		new ObjectTransformer<>(TblAddress.class)
 	);

-From here, you can manipulate the object, and persist the change into the database.
+From here, the object can be manipulated and changes persisted into the database.

 	TblAddress address = addresses.get(0);